the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 In this example the Product Lambdas would be together in a single project, but Lambdas for a different resource - maybe we decide to introduce some endpoints to get a user - could be located in a different Lambda project.
 This feels like a neater way of organising the code to me.

-In the next post in this series I will address this issue by showing how to consolidate them into a single project.

 ---
 # Thanks For Reading
 If you've made it this far, thanks for reading and I'm sorry what I thought was going to be a reasonably sized post turned into such a monster.